screwdriver-cd-test/pr-closed-trigger-example/README.md

-# pr-closed Trigger Example #stable
+# pr-closed Trigger Example
+# Branch - stable
 To execute a job by a pr closed event in Screwdriver.cd, you can specify ~pr-closed requires property on the jobs.

 Example: